How to Create Engaging and Original Content

 Once you know what you want to achieve, it’s time to become a little more precise about your aims for content development.

 Would you want to have a one hundred percent increase in newsletter subscribers?
-If so, by then?
+If so, what is your target date for achieving this goal?
 Are you trying to attract more unique visitors to your website each month?
-That's wonderful!
-Could you please specify the exact number?
+That’s wonderful!
+Please specify the exact number.

 2. View the Rivals